cudojs/cudo/README.md

     });
 ```

-## Setting runtime context
+## Pre-setting app data
-Runtime context is an object containig data passed between handlers.
-Context can be pre-set by passing an object to the app's `run()` method like so:
+App data can be pre-set by passing an object to the app's `run()` method like so:
 ```
 app.run({
-    contextProperty: "contextPropertyValue"
+    myProperty: "myValue"
 });
 ```

+App data can be accessed via `app.data.myProperty`.

 ## Working with handlers
 Handlers are functions providing app functionality beyond the creation and running of the app.

 Handlers **must**:
 - return a promise
-- take a `context` argument
+- take an `app` argument, which is a reference to the app object
-- pass the received `context` variable as an argument to the `resolve()` function
+- pass the received `app` object reference as an argument to the `resolve()` function
 - be always scoped using a component identifier, e.g. `app.handlers.myComponent.myHandler`

 Handlers **should**: